green-fox-academy/SmartClocK_HACKATHON2019/README.md

 C-Fighters team @ SmartClocK

-We developed a SmartClocK witch can measure the temperature, humidity and bluetooth connection is available for controlling the features.
+We developed a SmartClocK which can measure the temperature, humidity and bluetooth connection is available for controlling the features.

 ## Main Features